fidelsalgado/indiegogo_challenge/README.md

 ```bash
 app/views/main.html
 ```
-The I called the API endpoint using the main controller and I render the data using main.html.
+I called the API endpoint using the main controller and I render the data using main.html.

 ## Website